-- read and sign to say that they understand and will fully comply with the school's policies and procedures. - read the appropriate parts of Keeping Children Safe in Education 2022 in accordance with the Governors direction and sign to say that they have read and understood them. - identify concerns and inform the DSL as early as possible to prevent concerns from escalating and identify children who may need extra help or who are suffering or are likely to suffer significant harm. - ensure there is a culture of listening to children and always considering their thoughts and wishes. - recognising the difficulties that some children have in approaching and sharing concerns with adults, putting in place measures to build relationships. - attend annual whole school safeguarding training and other appropriate training identified, covering a range of safeguarding topics, agreed by the school. - provide a safe environment in which children can learn. - wear an appropriate lanyard and name badge.
-School based staff will wear the agreed KAT lanyard and badge; visitors will wear either a green lanyard (with DBS) or red lanyard (without lanyard).
-Visitors without a DBS will be always accompanied by a member of school staff. - be aware that they may be asked to support a Social Worker to make decisions about individual children. - inform the Headteacher of any safeguarding concerns regarding an adult within school at the earliest opportunity.
+- read and sign to say that they understand and will fully comply with the school's policies and procedures - read the appropriate parts of the most recent version of Keeping Children Safe in Education in accordance with the Governors direction and sign to say that they have read and understood them - identify concerns and inform the DSL as early as possible to prevent concerns from escalating and identify children who may need extra help or who are suffering or are likely to suffer significant harm - ensure there is a culture of listening to children and always considering their thoughts and wishes - recognising the difficulties that some children have in approaching and sharing concerns with adults, putting in place measures to build relationships - attend any appropriate training identified, covering a range of safeguarding topics, agreed by the school.

-- inform the Chair of Governors of any concerns regarding the Head teacher at the earliest opportunity. - inform the Headteacher of any behaviour of staff that is deemed as low-level concerns (see section on Allegations against staff). - act on the concern and make the referral themselves if they feel the concern is not being taken seriously.
+- provide a safe environment in which children can learn - be aware that they may be asked to support a Social Worker to make decisions about individual children - inform the Headteacher of any safeguarding concerns regarding an adult within school at the earliest opportunity - inform the Chair of Governors of any concerns regarding the Headteacher at the earliest opportunity - inform the Headteacher of any behaviour of staff that is deemed as low-level concerns (see section on Allegations against Staff) - act on the concern and make the referral themselves if they feel the concern is not being taken seriously.